The particle surface of spinning test particles: Introduction

 \section{Introduction}

+Black hole is one of most important prediction of general relativity.
+To confirm its existence, scientists have made a lot of efforts.
 In 2019, the Event Horizon Telescope (EHT) Collaborations published the first images of a supermassive black hole at the center of the M87 galaxy~\cite{EventHorizonTelescope:2019dse}.
 Later, in 2021, the EHT Collaborations released the polarized images of the black hole~\cite{EventHorizonTelescope:2021bee,EventHorizonTelescope:2021srq}.
 Very recently, the EHT announced the image of the Galactic Center Supermassive Black Hole~\cite{EventHorizonTelescope:2022xnr}.

-To analysis these images, it is important to study the circular orbits of the system~\cite{EventHorizonTelescope:2019pgp,EventHorizonTelescope:2022xqj}.
-The photon sphere, where the location of the circular photon orbits, describes the boundary of the black hole shadow which corresponding to the shaded part of the image~\cite{Synge:1966okc,Virbhadra:1999nm}.
-The innermost stable circular orbit (ISCO) describes the inner edge of the accretion disk which corresponding to the luminous part of the image~\cite{Abramowicz:2011xu,Cardoso:2008bp}.
+To analysis these images, it is important to study the geodesic circular orbits of the astrophysical black holes~\cite{EventHorizonTelescope:2019pgp,EventHorizonTelescope:2022xqj}.
+On the one hand, to study the black hole shadow, we first need to study the circular orbits of photons.
+In static spherically symmetric spacetime, the photon sphere, where the location of the circular photon orbits, describes the boundary of the black hole shadow which corresponding to the shaded part of the image~\cite{Synge:1966okc,Virbhadra:1999nm}.
+On the other hand, in black hole accretion disk theory, the circular geodesic motion in the equatorial plane is of fundamental importance, the detail one can see~\cite{Abramowicz:2011xu}.
+The luminous part of the image corresponds to the accretion disk which is located at the stable circular orbit of the black hole~\cite{Abramowicz:2011xu,Cardoso:2008bp}.